middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

+---
+title: Templates, Layouts and Partials
+---

-# Basics of Templates, Layouts and Partials
+# Templates, Layouts and Partials

 Middleman provides many templating languages to simplify your HTML development.
 The languages range from simply allow you to use Ruby variables and loops in your pages, to providing a completely different format to write your pages in which compiles to HTML.

 ## Templates

 The default templating language is ERb.
 ERb looks exactly like HTML, except it allows you to add variables, call methods and use loops and if statements.
 The following sections of this guide will use ERb in their examples.

 All template files in Middleman include the extension of that templating language in their file name.
-A simple index page written in ERb would be named "index.html.erb" which includes the full filename (index.html) and the ERb extension.
+A simple index page written in ERb would be named `index.html.erb` which includes the full filename (`index.html`) and the ERb extension.

 To begin, this file would just contain normal HTML: